-Ganache is a smooth glaze made primarily with melted chocolate and cream.
+Ganache is a smooth glaze made primarily with melted chocolate and cream (here’s how to make chocolate ganache, step by step).
 Unlike fudge, chocolate is indeed the main ingredient in a ganache.
-It’s commonly used to frost cakes and cupcakes or to coat truffles (if you’re craving a homemade truffle, try these made with orange extract.)
+It’s commonly used to frost cakes and cupcakes or to coat truffles.
 It can even be used as a sweet dipping sauce for fruits, pastries and breads.

 Traditionally, ganache is created when heated whipping cream is added still warm to melt the chocolate.
 It usually only needs to be cooled to room temperature.
 Fudge requires a good chilling in the fridge to set before serving.
 Another major difference is in the usage.
 Ganache is often used as a filling or an icing, while fudge can be enjoyed all by itself.
 You can give your own desserts a luscious, shiny coating with our easy homemade ganache recipe.

 Fun Fact: The History of Ganache

 Ganache was introduced by Parisian confectioner Maison Siraudin in 1862.
 He named his chocolaty creation after Les Ganaches, a vaudeville comedy by Victorien Sardou.